Countly/countly-sdk-documentation/react_native_bridged/next.md

 <h1>SDK Integration</h1>
 <h2>Minimal setup</h2>
 <p>
-  We will need to call two methods (<code class="JavaScript">init</code> and
+  We will need to call two methods (<code class="JavaScript">initWithConfig</code>
-  <code class="JavaScript">start</code>) in order to set up our SDK.
-These methods
-  should only be called once during the app's lifecycle and should be done as early as possible.
+  and <code class="JavaScript">start</code>) in order to set up our SDK.
+These methods should only be called once during the app's lifecycle and should be done as early as possible.
 Your main app component's
   <code class="JavaScript">componentDidMount</code>method may be a good place.
 </p>
 <pre><code class="javascript">import Countly from 'countly-sdk-react-native-bridge';
+import Countly from 'countly-sdk-react-native-bridge/CountlyConfig';

 if(!await Countly.isInitialized()) {
+  const countlyConfig = new CountlyConfig("https://try.count.ly", "YOUR_APP_KEY");
-  await Countly.init("https://try.count.ly", "YOUR_APP_KEY"); // Initialize the countly SDK.
+  // create Countly config object await Countly.initWithConfig(countlyConfig); // Initialize the countly SDK with config.
   Countly.start(); // start session tracking
 }</code></pre>
 <p>